 Must be 21 years of age by date of appointment.

 KNOWLEDGE, SKILLS, AND ABILITIES

-Equipment, tools and materials used in criminal investigation.
+Equipment, tools, and materials used in a criminal investigation.

 Principles of budget monitoring.